Q: My health insurance options from my employer are on an exchange. Is this part of Obamacare?

 A: It could be, or it could be a private exchange.
 The state health insurance exchanges were developed as part of the Affordable Care Act, or Obamacare, and began operating in 2014 (Massachusetts and Utah have exchanges that pre-date the ACA).

 If your employer has purchased coverage through the SHOP exchange in your state, it’s an exchange established under Obamacare.
-There’s just one in each state, although some are run by the state while others are run by the federal government at Healthcare.gov.
-In 2015, these exchanges offer coverage to businesses with up to 50 full-time equivalent (FTE) employees.
+There’s just one exchange in each state, although some are run by the state while others are run by the federal government at Healthcare.gov.
+The federal government stopped supporting the small business enrollment platform in 2018, but there are still several state-run exchanges that have robust SHOP platforms for small businesses.
+In most cases, employers with up to 50 employees are eligible to use the SHOP exchange, but in California, Colorado, New York, and Vermont, employers with up to 100 employees can use the SHOP exchange.

 Under a defined contribution “employee choice” model, the employee picks any available plan and uses the employer contribution to fund it.
 The amount that the employer contributes is pre-determined, but the employee can pay a higher premium to get a more robust plan, or can save even more money by selecting a lower-cost plan.
 The employees have a wide range of choices, while the employer had a predictable premium contribution from one month to the next.